bonsai-rx/docs/articles/editor.md

 ### Watch Mode

 To assist with debugging workflows, you can enable watch mode on individual nodes by selecting an operator and clicking on `Toggle Watch` in the toolbar.
-The watch mode provides feedback on whether the operator has an active subscription from a downstream operator, is emitting values, or has completed subscription.
-Each status is marked with a visual annotation that is positioned adjacent to the operator.
+The watch mode provides runtime feedback on whether the operator has an active subscription from a downstream operator, is emitting values, or whether its subscriptions have terminated.
+Each status is visually annotated with a symbol displayed adjacent to the operator.

 | Status    | Annotation                                                                | Description |
 | --------- | ----------------------------------------------------------------------    | ----------- |